Stevie Ray Vaughan's musical instruments: Number One

-The article "Supernova Strats" by Dan Erlewine published in the February 1990 issue of Guitar Player magazine includes measurements of the specifications of several of Vaughan's guitars.
+The article "Supernova Strats" by Dan Erlewine in the February 1990 issue of Guitar Player magazine includes measurements of the specifications of several of Vaughan's guitars.
 All of Vaughan's guitars had a neck relief of approximately .012" at the 7th and 9th frets, and leveled out through the remainder of the fingerboard.
-The fingerboard radius of "Number One" when new would have been 7.25" like most Fender instruments made before the 1980s, but after refretting the fingerboard multiple times the radius evolved into a 9" or 10" radius in the upper registers.
+The fingerboard radius of Number One when new would have been 7.25" like most Fender instruments made before the 1980s, but after refretting the fingerboard multiple times the radius evolved into a 9" or 10" radius in the upper registers.
 The guitar featured frets that measured 0.110" wide by 0.055" when new, similar to Dunlop 6100 fretwire.
 String height was measured to be 5/64" on the high E string and 7/64" on the low E string.
 Each string had three full winds for the best angle at the bone nut.
 It had a left-handed tremolo block, even though Vaughan was right-handed.

 Neck

-The original neck has a fairly thick D shaped profile.
+The original neck has a fairly thick D-shaped profile.
 It was not as sometimes stated a "D" width nut (D width was 17/8 inch – the standard width was B which is 15/8 – SRV's guitar had a standard B width of nominally 15/8).
 The nut width letter was stamped on the end of the neck on Fender guitars from March 1962.
 It had a curved rosewood fingerboard and was refretted so often that, after a while, it could not be refretted anymore.
 Martinez replaced it with the neck from "Red" (see below).
 This neck was destroyed when a piece of stage rigging fell on it.
 After Vaughan's death, the original neck was reinstalled on Number One, and both are now in the possession of Jimmie Vaughan.

 Fender signature model

 Vaughan collaborated with Fender for an Artist Signature model, based on Number One; already in the works at the time of Vaughan's death, his brother Jimmie asked for the process to be sped up and the guitar became available in 1992.
-To achieve the sound Vaughan wanted, builder Larry Brooks put 6000 windings on the pickups.
+To achieve the sound Vaughan wanted, builder Larry Brooks put 600 windings on the pickups.
 Besides adding to the number of windings, the polarity of the middle pickup was reversed to eliminate hum.
 The signature Strat has an alder body with a maple neck and pau ferro fingerboard, and comes equipped with .010-.046 strings (lighter than Vaughan's); it was praised by Guitar Player for its neck and "juicy tone": "the SRV is one of the coolest Strats we've ever played."